mingzheli-aibc/mingzheli-aibc.github.io/content/authors/admin/_index.md

 last_name: Li

 # Pronouns (optional)
-pronouns: he/him
+pronouns: ''

 # Status emoji
-status:
+status: Hiring
-  icon: 🚀
+  icon:

 # Is this the primary user of the site?
 superuser: true